Skip to product information

 • 20 cm x 26 cm.

-• Petropolis, April 4, 1961.
+• Petrópolis, April 4, 1961.

-• Good condition, paper slightly crumpled.
+• Good condition, paper slightly creased.

 • Unique piece.

 In 1961, Vinicius de Moraes was experiencing a period of intense artistic production and personal transformation.
-At the age of 48, already established as a poet and diplomat, he was increasingly immersed in the world of Brazilian popular music, drawing closer to artists such as Tom Jobim, with whom he had released the iconic Chega de Saudade three years earlier.
-During this period, he was gradually moving away from his diplomatic career — which he would officially abandon in 1968 — and reaping the first fruits of Bossa Nova, a movement of which he was one of the great lyricists.
+At 48, already established as a poet and diplomat, he was increasingly immersed in the world of Brazilian popular music, drawing closer to artists like Tom Jobim, with whom he had released the iconic "Chega de Saudade" three years earlier.
+During this period, he progressively distanced himself from his diplomatic career—which he would officially abandon in 1968—and reaped the first fruits of Bossa Nova, a movement of which he was one of the great lyricists.
 On a personal level, 1961 marked the beginning of his relationship with Nelita Abreu Rocha, whom he would marry in 1962.
-Thus, this year represented a transitional period in which Vinicius established himself as a central figure in Brazilian culture, balancing the lyricism of his poetry with the lightness and sophistication of popular music.
+Thus, this year represented a transitional stage, in which Vinicius established himself as a central figure in Brazilian culture, balancing the lyricism of his poetry with the lightness and sophistication of popular music.

 View full details